mchoi07/slack_bot_message_processing/README.md

   5. Activate virtual environment with: `source venv/bin/activate`
   6. Change directory to SlackMachine: `cd /path/to/SlackMachine`
   7. Install dependencies: `pip install -r requirements.txt`
-  8. Set environment variable for slack api token for the bot created above, which can be found in the manage custom configurations menu: `export SLACK_APIT_TOKEN=<your token here>`
+  8. Set environment variable for slack api token for the bot created above, which can be found in the manage custom configurations menu: `export SLACK_API_TOKEN=<your token here>`
   9. Set environment variable for kafka bootstrap server: `export BOOTSTRAP_SERVERS=<your broker address here>`
   10. Run the bot: `slack-machine`